-On April 26, 1986 an explosion in the number four reactor at the Chernobyl Nuclear Power Plant in Ukraine lead to what to this day remains the world's worst nuclear accident.
+On April 26, 1986, an explosion in the number four reactor at the Chernobyl Nuclear Power Plant in Ukraine leads to what remains the world's worst nuclear accident.

 Within 36 hours of the meltdown, 49,360 residents of the nearby city of Pripyat were evacuated, many of them plant workers and their families.

 The resulting fallout of radioactive particles spread over the western USSR, Belarus, and Europe.

 An estimated 500,000 workers were employed to contain the accident and limit the resulting fallout and damage to the surrounding environment.

 It might surprise you to learn that due to the natural decay of the once deadly radioactive isotopes in Pripyat and around the plant, it is now safe enough to embark on a guided tour to Chernobyl.

 Why visit Chernobyl?
 It's something different.
 A one-of-a-kind experience.
 The chance to visit the scene of a historic, if disastrous, nuclear event.

 The curiosity that led me to visit Hiroshima, the first city destroyed by a nuclear bomb, is the same curiosity that will eventually lead me to Chernobyl.

 Chernobyl tours, such as the ones offered by Tour 2 Chernobyl, are a full-day affair, with transportation provided to/from Kiev (it's a two and a half hour bus ride each way).

 When you book your tour, you can request to rent a small Geiger counter, thereby allowing you to measure ambient radioactivity around the power plant (and use it as a prop for photos, of course).